DARPA-ASKEM/program-milestones/6-month-milestone/evaluation/scenario_3/ta_1/README.md

 2. Using same dataset, also stratified by age group and generated age-stratified-by-month-hosp-cases-deaths.csv.
    Code for both parts is in cdc-case-data/process.py
 3. Hazard rates conditioned on vaccination is derived from https://data.cdc.gov/Public-Health-Surveillance/Rates-of-COVID-19-Cases-or-Deaths-by-Age-Group-and/3rge-nu2a and checked in as vaccination-hazard-rates-age-month.csv.
 Note: This data has also be stratified by age.

+### Reinfection data

+1. From Brian:  For California, median time to reinfection is 262 days for vaccinated and 277 days for unvaccinated.
+Data was from May - Nov 2021.
+Source: https://doi.org/10.15585/mmwr.mm7104e1 Method: Put in query "covid reinfection hazard rates" in Terarium